When it comes to saving money, automatic beats manual.

-We hesitate and worry that we’ll need the money immediately.
-We put it off until the next week.
-Or we just forget to do it.
+We hesitate and worry that we’ll need the money immediately, so we put it off.

 - Start small.
 Pick an amount of money that you can handle leaving your bank account on a weekly, bi-weekly, or monthly basis.